Research output per year

 Research activity per year

-My recent and current research continues to explore the intersections between children’s media and the horror genre outside of the scope of my monograph (U.S. horror films intended specifically for children).
-This research includes projects on children’s horror television, race and childhood in horror cinema, and various activities relating to the British animated film Watership Down (1978).
+I also continue to think and write about the intersections between children, horror and cult texts.
+This includes publications on children’s horror television, race and childhood in horror cinema, and various activities relating to the British animated film Watership Down (1978).
 This work on Watership Down began with a symposium in 2018 which explored the production, aesthetics, reception and ongoing cultural legacy of this landmark of British animation.
 This developed into an open access edited collection which was published by Bloomsbury in 2023 as part of the Animation: Key Films/Filmmakers series.
-I am also generally interested in issues of spectatorship, aesthetics, value and representation (especially of the intersection of childhood with other identity categories) in children's cinema, horror and animation.
+The collection was recipient of the Honourable Mention for Best Edited Collection from the British Association of Film, Television and Screen Studies Awards in 2024.

 I completed my PhD at the University of Warwick in 2016, which explored horror films made for children in Hollywood cinema (available to read here).
 I was also a sessional tutor at Warwick from 2014-2018, and at the University of Worcester from 2017-18.
 Prior to doctoral study, I obtained a BA English and Film Studies and MA Popular Cultures at the University of Hull, before taking a brief sojourn into publishing in the areas of children’s books (Random House Children's Publishers, My Little Big Town) and academic journals (Taylor & Francis).